zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 # Custom Shopping Cart Menu Widget - Kendo UI Music Store

 Inevitably at some point in a project you will come across a feature that you need to implement that doesn't seem to fit a standard Kendo UI Widget.
-In the Music Store sample project, this was the case with the shopping cart embedded in a menu item.
+In the Music Store sample project, this is the case with the shopping cart embedded in a menu item.
 The UI designer for the project drafted this screen mockup:

 ![kendo-cart-menu-mockup](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-cart-menu-mockup.png)